Arthritis of the big toe

 In many cases of Hallux Limitus, treatment can begin with non-surgical approaches that may include:

-- Custom foot orthoses to correct your foot posture, improving the alignment and movement of the big toe joint.
+- Custom orthotics to correct your foot posture, improving the alignment and movement of the big toe joint.
 This not only helps to alleviate pain and swelling but also helps to prevent further damage to the joint.

 - Gentle joint mobilisation exercises that you can do yourself at home to help improve the mobility of the joint.